Tarmean/fzf-session.vim/readme.md

 - Enter on [New session] creates a new session
 - Enter selects an existing session.
 This unloads all buffers of the current session and loads the new one
-- Ctrl-d deletes all selected session files.
+- Ctrl-d deletes the selected session file(s)

 If you want to run this in your vimrc on startup you need some slight trickery: